vseventer/sharp-cli/README.md

                                  Calculate which spectrum of DCT coefficients uses the fewest bits.
                                  Used for progressive (interlace) JPEG output.
     --overlay <string>           Alpha composite the specified file over the processed image.
+    --overlayGravity <string>    Place the overlay baed on the specified gravity (north, east, south, west, center).
+Use in conjunction with --overlay.
     --overshootDeringing         Reduce the effects of ringing in JPEG output.
     --progressive                Use progressive (interlace) scan for JPEG and PNG output.
     -q, --quality <number>       The output quality, between 1 and 100, to use for lossy JPEG, WebP,